samuelarnesen/nyu-debate-modeling/README.md

 * **Quality Debates**: These are the debates that were run as part of the NYU Human Debate experiments.
 * **Quality**: These are the full set of hard questions from the QuALITY dataset.
 * **Annotated Quality Debates**: These are the debates that were run as part of the NYU Human Debate experiments, with the opening speeches annotated with different tags pertaining to style and tone.
+* **Scratchpad Quality Debates**: These are the debates that were run as part of the NYU Human Debate experiments, annotated alongside an automatically-generated scratchpad that records the quotes used.

 ## Agents
 This module controls the primary abstractions for running experiments and interacting with models.
 The main abstractions are as follows: